Additional Dwelling Units

-Zoning By-law definition of an Additional Residential Dwelling Unit
+Zoning Bylaw definition of an Additional Dwelling Unit

-All additional residential dwelling units are required to be registered with the City as per the Additional Residential Dwelling Units Bylaw.
+Additional dwelling units are required to be registered with the City as per the Small Multi-Unit Residential Registration Bylaw.

 The owner or their authorized agent must get a building permit.

-• New additional residential dwelling unit where the property is occupied by the owner: $160
+• New additional dwelling unit where the property is occupied by the owner: $160

-• New additional residential dwelling unit where the property is not occupied by the owner: $320
+• New additional dwelling unit where the property is not occupied by the owner: $320

-• Existing additional residential dwelling unit where the property is occupied by the owner: $320
+• Existing additional dwelling unit where the property is occupied by the owner: $320

-• Existing additional residential dwelling unit where the property is not occupied by the owner: $640
+• Existing additional dwelling unit where the property is not occupied by the owner: $640

-Note: Property taxes may be affected by the creation of an additional residential dwelling unit.
+Note: Property taxes may be affected by the creation of additional dwelling unit(s).
 Specific questions about your property taxes should be directed to the Municipal Property Assessment Corporation (MPAC).

 Zoning regulations

-Additional residential dwelling units are subject to various zoning regulations such as maximum sizes and minimum parking requirements.
-If you are unsure of what the zoning regulations are for your project, please contact Zoning Services at [email protected] or at 519-837-5615.
+Additional dwelling units are subject to various zoning regulations such as maximum sizes and minimum parking requirements.
+If you are unsure of what the zoning regulations are for your property, please contact Zoning Services at [email protected] or at 519-837-5615.

 Additional residential dwelling units are not allowed in: